Ystrad Rhondda RFC: Foundation and early years

-Willie Llewellyn began his rugby career at Ystrad Rhondda before moving to other clubs.
-He played for Wales and was part of the team that defeated the All Blacks in 1905.
+Willie Llewellyn began his rugby career at Ystrad Rhondda before moving on to play for Wales.

-Modern Era

-Mike Griffiths is described as a product of Ystrad Rhondda RFC who returned to coach the club after his playing career.
-He toured with the British & Irish Lions in 1989.

-Another product of the club is Alex Webber, who was on the World Sevens circuit with Wales between 2012-15.
-After a period with Pontypridd RFC where he made 120 appearances and scored 69 tries, Webber returned to Ystrad as player-coach and has made a significant impact both on and off the field.

 Ground

 The club plays at Gelligaled Park.
 First laid out in the 1920s, the space includes playing fields for rugby and cricket, a children's play area, a skatepark and bowling green.

 Current squad and structure

-The club currently runs a second XV plus two youth teams which attract talent from across the valley.
-They also have an excellent mini and junior section.
 The club has junior teams, a youth side and a second XV.

-Notable long-serving players include Nathan Hughes, who played 420 times for Ystrad and retired at the end of the 2023-24 season after being with the club since he was 18.
-Prolific outside-half Rhys Truelove has appeared in excess of 250 times and scored more than 1,000 points for the club.
+Nathan Hughes played 420 times for Ystrad and retired at the end of the 2023-24 season, having been with the club since the age of 18.
+Outside-half Rhys Truelove has appeared more than 250 times and has scored over 1,000 points for the club.